tuannguyen99/video-to-text/README.md

 - 📱 Simple command-line interface
 - 🔒 Automatic sanitization of confidential information
 - 🛡️ Privacy protection with customizable term replacement
+- 🤖 LLM summarization with Ollama (NEW!)
+- 🔄 Bidirectional sanitization (forward and reverse)
+- 📊 Complete privacy-preserving pipeline

 ## Requirements

 - Python 3.8 or higher
 - NVIDIA GPU with CUDA support (optional, but recommended)
 - FFmpeg installed on your system
+- Ollama (optional, for LLM summarization)

 ### System Dependencies